-Recreational Trails Program funds may be used for:
+Recreational Trails Program funds may be used for the following:

 - Development and rehabilitation of trailside and trailhead facilities and trail linkages.